Sable/HorsePower/data/tpch-bin/readme.md

 ***Note***

-- The binary data file is created by HorseIR utility functions which imports tables in the text format and saves its binary format in to this folder.
+- The binary data file is created by HorseIR utility functions which import a table in the text format and save its binary format to this folder.